CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ## Objectives
 In this module, you will perform:

-- Exercise 1: Overview of the Microsoft Defender for Cloud Policy
+- Task 1: Overview of the Microsoft Defender for Cloud Policy
-- Exercise 2: Explore Azure Policy
+- Task 2: Explore Azure Policy
-- Exercise 3: Create resource exemption for a recommendation
+- Task 3: Create resource exemption for a recommendation
-- Exercise 4: Create policy enforcement and deny
+- Task 4: Create policy enforcement and deny
-- Exercise 5: Create a custom policy
+- Task 5: Create a custom policy

-### Exercise 1: Overview of the Microsoft Defender for Cloud Policy
+### Task 1: Overview of the Microsoft Defender for Cloud Policy

-In this exercise, you will get an overview of an index of Azure Policy built-in policy definitions related to Microsoft Defender for Cloud and about initiatives, policies, and how they relate to Microsoft Defender for Cloud's recommendation.
+In this task, you will get an overview of an index of Azure Policy built-in policy definitions related to Microsoft Defender for Cloud and about initiatives, policies, and how they relate to Microsoft Defender for Cloud's recommendation.

 1. From the Azure Portal, search for **Microsoft Defender for Cloud** and select it.